 “This is a public health initiative by the Board of Regents to address health concerns related to tobacco use” said Lynn Hobbs, vice president of Business and Finance.
 “As reported on the USG website, the Board of Regents of the University System of Georgia is committed to providing a healthy environment on campuses.
 We recognize the serious health implications of both direct use of tobacco products and indirect exposure to the use of tobacco products and our responsibility to promote the health and well being of our students, faculty, staff and visitors.”

 To officially launch the new campaign, the University System of Georgia held a kickoff meeting with all 31 member institutions at Middle Georgia State College’s Macon campus in July.
-Members of the university’s Tobacco and Smoke-Free Council were in attendance, including Hobbs, Human Resources Director Tricia Addison, provost and vice president for Academic Affairs Dr. Jessica Bailey, associate vice president of Business and Finance Dr. Dwayne Crew, Dean of Students Wallace Keese, and Chief Legal Counsel Charles Jones.
+Members of the university’s Tobacco and Smoke-Free Council were in attendance, including Hobbs, Human Resources Director Tricia Addison, provost and vice president for Academic Affairs Dr. Jessica Bailey, associate vice president of Business and Finance Dr. Dwayne Crew, and Dean of Students Wallace Keese.

 FVSU formed a Tobacco and Smoke-Free Council, which submitted a smoke free policy draft to the university’s Administrative Council.
 It was unanimously approved.